l33m4n/RubyClicker/README.md

 REQUIREMENTS (Only to edit src, app can run with JUST .exe)

-SiticoneUI dll (basic unthemed app is WIP)
+Siticone.UI dll (basic unthemed app is WIP) gunaui.2